Sanglorian/orcus/Orcus Monsters - current.md

 > **AC:** 17; **Fort:** 15, **Ref:** 17, **Will:** 14
 > **HP:** 33, **Staggered:** 16; see also *umbra healing*
 > **Resist:**&nbsp;cold 5, necrotic 5, Melee and Ranged attacks (half damage), **Vulnerable:**&nbsp;radiant 5, Near and Far attacks 5
-> *Swarm Violence aura 1:*  If an enemy begins their turn in this aura, makes a basic melee attack against them as a free action.
+> *Swarm Violence aura 1:*  If an enemy begins their turn in this aura, the swarm makes a basic melee attack against them as a free action.
 >
 > ‡	**Cloud of Teeth** (standard, at-will) ● **Cold, Necrotic**
 > +8 vs AC; 2d6+4 cold and necrotic damage.